ddanier/activecollab-6-jira-export/README.md

 * `projectId`: The ActiveCollab project ID.
 See URL when opening a project in ActiveCOllab, the numeric bits.
 * `projectKey`: The project key the project will have in Jira.
 This is optional, but really set it, I mean, **REALLY**.
 * `openStatus`: The status your open issues should have.
 Could be `Open` or `To Do`.
+* `doneStatus`: The status your completed issues should have.
+Normally `Done`.
+* `doneResolution`: The resolution your open issues should have.
+Normally `Done`.
+* `hiddenSecurityLevel`: Decide whether to export "Hidden from client".
+WILL NOT BE IMPORTED, but may help change this manually after the import. (see https://jira.atlassian.com/browse/JRASERVER-64636)

 # About the import